 Have you ever thought of adding kiwi fruit to your overnight oats?
-Kiwi fruit adds a dynamic of delicious tart-sweet flavor to your overnight oats, leaving you with a taste that you'll be not ready to forget.
+Kiwi fruit adds a slightly tart but sweet flavor to your overnight oats, bringing an interesting twist to your breakfast.
+This is one breakfast combo you can get addicted to, I promise you!
+It's really that good.

 Let me guess, you love kiwi but you don't know what to do with them apart from eating them whole.